COUNSELLING AND PSYCHOTHERAPY & CORONAVIRUS

-I am able to offer counselling, psychotherapy and supervision on the phone or online.
+I offer counselling, psychotherapy and supervision online or on the telephone.

 You can find out more about online counselling here and about my privacy and digital policies here.